 Savoir-faire

-Laboratoire Textile pieces are entirely designed and handmade in Canada.
-From design to assembly, I carry out every step in my Montreal workshop, paying particular attention to each of the creations I imagine.
-Combining my expertise in printed textiles with my love of folds, my unique know-how is the source of a refined and contemporary design that dresses the light.
+Laboratoire Textile pieces are entirely designed and handcrafted in Montreal.
+From design to assembly, Lucie Leroux carries out every step in her workshop.
+Combining her expertise in printed textiles with her love of folds, her unique craftsmanship is the source of a refined and contemporary design that dresses the light.

 Laboratoire Textile - Savoir-faire - Imaginer